We realise many of you will be experienced in towing a caravan but here’s a reminder of the simple measures you can take in our guide to safe towing.

 Couple up correctly

-Matching your caravan and tow car is the first step in good towing.
-Known commonly as ‘coupling up’ it’s the process of ensuring both vehicles counterbalance in weight so that the caravan doesn’t outweigh the tow vehicle.
+Matching your caravan and tow car is the first step in good and safe towing.
+Known commonly as ‘coupling up’ it’s the process of making sure both vehicles counterbalance in weight so that the caravan doesn’t outweigh the tow vehicle.

 Remember it is against the law to tow a caravan that weighs more than its tow car.